AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-As discussed, the jets are initially injected comprising of almost exclusively kinetic energy, however, from Fig.~\ref{fig:lobe_energy_evo}, it is clear that the vast majority of this energy must rapidly thermalise.
+Jets initially comprise almost exclusively of kinetic energy, however, from Fig.~\ref{fig:lobe_energy_evo}, the vast majority of this energy must rapidly thermalise.
 The minimum amount of thermalisation required is equal to the thermal energy in the lobes minus that of entrained material, plus the energy needed to inflate the lobes.
 We estimate this as $E_{\rm lobe}^{\rm req}=\int dH - dE_{\rm ent}^{therm}$, where $dH=dE_{\rm lobe}^{\rm therm}+PdV$ is the differential lobe enthalpy, and $dE_{\rm ent}^{therm}=\bar{u}_{\rm ICM} dm_{\rm ent}$ is the estimated thermal energy of the entrained ambient material.
-This estimate is calculated until shortly after $20$~Myr, at which point the jet stops and $E_{\rm lobe}^{\rm req}$ reaches its maximum value, and, along with the cumulative injected jet energy is shown in Fig.~\ref{fig:shock_energy_evo} by the magenta and black lines, respectively.
+This estimate is calculated until shortly after $20$~Myr, at which point the jets stop and $E_{\rm lobe}^{\rm req}$ reaches its maximum value, and, along with the cumulative injected jet energy is shown in Fig.~\ref{fig:shock_energy_evo} by the magenta and black lines, respectively.
 As in Fig.~\ref{fig:lobe_energy_evo} all quantities are normalised by the total injected energy for easy comparison between different jet power runs.

-If we first consider the top row, which shows the cumulative energy due to heating only by {\it internal} shocks, we see that while quantitatively they differ, the general behaviour is similar for all jet powers; initially we measure limited shock heating, before a rapid increase after a $\sim$few~Myr, followed by a more steady increase in the cumulative heating, which eventually plateaus as the jet action halts and no further {\it internal} shocks are detected.
-Additionally, we find that the total shock energy (blue band), is dominated by heating due to adiabatic compression opposed to direct dissipation of kinetic to thermal energy in the shock, which, as mentioned during the discussion of Fig.~\ref{fig:cumulative_internal_shock_Edist}, is a result of the majority of the shocks having Mach numbers below $3$ (which is roughly the point at which heating due to adiabatic compression is equal to heating due to dissipation).
+The top row shows the total thermal energy injection by {\it internal} shocks, we see that while quantitatively they differ, the general behaviour is similar for all jet powers; initially, we measure limited thermal energy injection via shocks, before a rapid increase after a $\sim$few~Myr, followed by a more steady increase in the total energy injection, which eventually plateaus as the jet action halts and no further {\it internal} shocks are detected.
+Additionally, we find that the total shock thermal energy (blue band), is dominated by adiabatic compression as opposed to direct dissipation of kinetic to thermal energy in the shock, which, is a result of the majority of the shocks having Mach numbers below $3$ (roughly the point at which the contribution due to adiabatic compression is equal to that due to dissipation).